kirillstrelkov/browser-ext-gemini-summarize/README.md

-# Firefox Extension: Gemini Summarize
+# Browser Extension: Gemini Summarize

-This project is a Firefox extension that uses the Gemini API to summarize selected text from web pages and renders the result as Markdown.
+This project is a Browser extension that uses the Gemini API to summarize selected text from web pages and renders the result as Markdown.

 ## Features